 The following is a June 4, 2020 statement that was emailed to current students in the GES Department.
 We are sharing it on our webpage for prospective and incoming students to see as well.

 This statement was written by faculty in GES and does not represent any other department or administrative unit at Appalachian State University.
 It is specific to the fields of geology and environmental science, and involves action items that are relevant to our department.

 Dear AGES students, the following statement from the faculty and staff went out on social media (FB, Instagram, Twitter) two days ago:

-We would like to expand a bit upon our social media statement for our current students, so you know what to expect from the department when classes return in the fall.
+We would like to expand a bit upon our social media statement for our current students, so you know what to expect from the department since 2020.

 Let's first state the obvious: the entirety of our faculty and staff in AGES is white and most of our majors are also white.
 We cannot and must not expect our friends, colleagues, students, and alumni of color to take on the labor of starting these conversations, particularly in a majority-white department.